-- Make sure you read this guide, including the "Safety Precautions" section, before using the camera. - Reading this guide will help you learn to use the camera properly. - Store this guide safely so that you can use it in the future.
+- Before use, be sure to read this guide, including the safety precautions. - Reading this guide will help you learn to use the camera properly. - Store this guide safely so that you can use it in the future.

 - · Click the buttons in the lower right to access other pages.

 - Next page

 - : Previous page

-- English Page before you clicked a link
+- : Page before you clicked a link

 - To jump to the beginning of a chapter, click the chapter title at right.